Skip to main content

 8 Dividends are not guaranteed.
 They are declared annually by Guardian’s Board of Directors.

 9 A Universal Life Insurance (UL) policy provides a flexible premium, choice of death benefit options, and a guaranteed crediting rate e.g. 2%).
-Policy growth is based on adequate funding, increasing crediting rates, and if costs of insurance is lower than expected.
+Policy growth is based on adequate funding, increasing crediting rates, and if the cost of insurance is lower than expected.
 If any of the three factors just mentioned are lower than expected (policy funding and crediting rates), and/or higher than expected (cost of insurance), the policy may lapse.

-11 Financial information concerning Guardian as of December 31, 2024, on a statutory basis: Admitted Assets= $86.8 Billion; Liabilities = $77.5 Billion (including $60.7 Billion of Reserves); and Surplus = $9.3 Billion.
+13 Financial information concerning Guardian as of December 31, 2024, on a statutory basis: Admitted Assets= $86.8 Billion; Liabilities = $77.5 Billion (including $60.7 Billion of Reserves); and Surplus = $9.3 Billion.

 Guardian Life Logo